 Given New York’s swanky reputation, it may surprise you to learn that there are some free museums in NYC.
 Some of these museums have free admission every day, while others are pay-what-you-can or have specific free days.

-First, the American Museum of Natural History offers pay-what-you-wish admission if you’re a resident of New York, New Jersey, or Connecticut.
+First, the American Museum of Natural History it’s one of the top museums in Manhattan and offers pay-what-you-wish admission if you’re a resident of New York, New Jersey, or Connecticut.
 This massive museum has a planetarium, gem hall, over 40 exhibition rooms, and the world’s largest collection of dinosaur fossils, so it’s well worth a visit.

 The Bronx Museum of the Arts displays contemporary American art, including paintings, sculptures, photography, and installations, and admission is always free.
 Moreover, the National Museum of the American Indian is free to all and has historical and artistic exhibits about the Native American communities in the U.S.

-It’s also free to visit the Socrates Sculpture Park in Queens, a beautiful garden landscape with installations by global artists and horticulturalists.
+It’s also free to visit the Socrates Sculpture Park one of the best museums in Queens, and a beautiful garden landscape with installations by global artists and horticulturalists.
 If you have a passion for fashion, check out the Museum at FIT (the Fashion Institute of Technology), which offers free admission to its clothing exhibits.
 The Queens County Farm Museum is a family-friendly attraction and something different to do in the city.

 If you’re interested in visiting other NYC museums, there are a few that offer free admission days.
 For example, MoMA is free on Fridays, the 9/11 Memorial Museum is free on Mondays, and the Guggenheim is free on Saturdays.